Mount Vernon Belvedere Improvement Association

 Section 2: Standing Committees

 The Association at a regular membership meeting may vote to create a standing committee, which shall exist until the Association votes to disband it.
-Such committees will normally focus on matters of continuing, long-standing interest to the Association and on which the Associations’ views and opinions are frequently solicited by outside agencies or groups.
-All standing committee assignments, including the chairmanship of a committee, shall be chosen by the President, with the approval of the Board.
+Such committees will normally focus on matters of continuing, long-standing interest to the Association and on which the Association’s views and opinions are frequently solicited by outside agencies or groups.
+All standing committee assignments (tasks and membership) may be chosen by the President, with the approval of the Board.
+The chairmanship of a committee shall be chosen by the President, with the approval of the Board.

 Section 3: Ad Hoc Committees